venkateshwaracholan/blackhole-pseudocode/blackhole-pseudocode/src/system_design/SystemDesignTems.md

 Always start with simple solution and evolve in interviews and mention that Everything has a cost, tradeoff, always remember tradeoffs, more knowledge and exp can help

-functional requirements - define system behaviour or ser of operations, APIs Non functioanal requirements - define system qualities like scalability, perfomance, availability, consistency, durability, maintainability, accuracy, security, testability, hardware cost etc
+functional requirements - define system behaviour or set of operations, APIs Non functioanal requirements - define system qualities like scalability, perfomance, availability, consistency, durability, maintainability, accuracy, security, testability, hardware cost etc

 Authentication - verifies the identity of a user or service.